DaveMielke/NBP/b2g/doc/UserInterface/Features/maintenance.rst

 System Maintenance screen for the |user interface|.

-A text area at the top of the screen is used to show progress information for the currently running (or most recently invoked) operation.
+A text area at the top of the screen is used to show progress information for the currently running (or most recently performed) operation.
 This text area is initially empty.
 The list of available operations is below it.